AleksaC/poetry-requirements-sync-hook/README.md

 By default the hook doesn't include dev dependencies and it includes hashes.
 The main reason for this is that this is how `poetry`'s export works by default.
 Like `poetry` you can modify this by adding `--dev` and `--without-hashes` args.
+The hook autmatically fixes the inconsistencies and can be configured to automatically stage the fixes by adding `--auto-add` argument.

 **Note**: For the hook to work you need to have `poetry` installed.